apache/trafficcontrol/docs/source/api/v5/topologies.rst

 Response Structure
 ------------------
 :description:           A short sentence that describes the :term:`Topology`.
-:lastUpdated:           The date and time at which this :term:`Topology` was last updated, in ISO-like format
+:lastUpdated:           The date and time at which this :term:`Topology` was last updated, in :rfc:`3339` format
 :name:                  The name of the :term:`Topology`.
 This can only be letters, numbers, and dashes.
 :nodes:                 An array of nodes in the :term:`Topology`